 Stopping More Strokes with tPA Treatment

-Our FAST professionals have successfully used tPA since 1996, and actively teach other hospitals how to safely administer this drug.
+Our stroke team has successfully used tPA since 1996, and actively teach other hospitals how to safely administer this drug.
 Other new advances in stroke treatment are available, including minimally invasive procedures to restore blood flow to the brain.
 These procedures may remove clots, prop arteries open (carotid artery stenting) and apply clot-dissolving drugs directly to the blockage (intra-arterial thrombolytic therapy).

 Intravenous Tissue Plasminogen Activator (IV tPA)